We Analyzed the Future Direction of Freshworks Inc. (FRSH), Here is What We Found

 Wolfe Research gave a rating of “Outperform” to FRSH, setting the target price at $50 in the report published on October 18th of the previous year.

-During the last 5 trading sessions, FRSH fell by -5.21%, which changed the moving average for the period of 200-days by -24.68% in comparison to the 20-day moving average, which settled at $14.00.
-In addition, Freshworks Inc. saw -46.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FRSH rose by +8.56%, which changed the moving average for the period of 200-days by -18.34% in comparison to the 20-day moving average, which settled at $14.21.
+In addition, Freshworks Inc. saw -43.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FRSH starting from GANDHI SAMEER K, who purchase 295,000 shares at the price of $13.89 back on Dec 07.
-After this action, GANDHI SAMEER K now owns 2,462,030 shares of Freshworks Inc., valued at $4,097,550 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FRSH starting from Flower Johanna, who sale 4,700 shares at the price of $15.49 back on Dec 12.
+After this action, Flower Johanna now owns 16,852 shares of Freshworks Inc., valued at $72,803 using the latest closing price.

 Stock Fundamentals for FRSH